jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 You should now be already be able to access jupyterhub using `<your servers ip>:8000` (assuming you haven't already set up a firewall or something).
-However, when you log in the jupyter notebooks will be trying to use the Python virtualenv that was created to install Jupyterhub, this is not what we want.
+However, when you log in the jupyter notebooks will be trying to use the Python virtualenv that was created to install JupyterHub, this is not what we want.
 So on to part 2

 ## Part 2: Conda environments